 Donnie Lee Shadburn, educator and published writer, age 76 of Cumming, Georgia passed away Wednesday, April 22, 2015.
 His parents were Edbert Early Shadburn and Annie Grace Wheeler Shadburn.
 His personal collection of books was donated to the Forsyth County Library.
 Don's lifetime research was donated to the Historical Society of Cumming/Forsyth County.
-Few remaining copies of his books are for sale through this website & amazon.com.
+Remaining copies of his books are for sale through this website & amazon.com.
 Don's lifetime accomplishments have continued to give long after his passing.
-He is fondly missed and was well loved by those closest to him.
+He is fondly missed and was well loved.